 - Improves humectancy: As a humectant hair and skin conditioner, propanediol pulls moisture into the skin and encourages water retention.

-- Prevents water loss: Thanks to its emollient properties, propanediol softens and smooths skin by reducing water loss.
+- Prevents water loss: Thanks to its emollient properties, propanediol might soften and smooth skin by reducing water loss.

 - Safe for acne-prone skin: According to Palep, foam cleansers tend to use fewer surfactants (the cleansing chemicals that remove dirt and oil from your skin), which makes them ideal for acne-prone or sensitive skin types.
 Propanediol can increase foaming in a product, so those prone to breakouts might prefer products containing the ingredient for that reason.

 - Enhances preservative efficacy: Palep adds that propanediol can also function as a preservative booster in skincare products.